neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

 between the inlet and outlet fluid temperatures.
 The fluid density is then set using the ideal gas [!ac](EOS) with pressure taken as the fixed outlet of 7.1 MPa given the temperature, i.e. $\rho_f(P, T)$.
-For the "tree" MultiApp hierarchy, OpenMC instead runs after the MOOSE heat conduction module, but before THM.
+For the "tree" MultiApp hierarchy, OpenMC instead runs after the MOOSE heat transfer module, but before THM.
 For this structure, initial conditions are only required for fluid temperature and density, which are taken as the same initial conditions as for the "single-stack" case.